albinwwells/glacier-mass-balance/README.md

 # Overview
 The following .py files are used to conduct a total mass balance and climate mass balance for any given glacier.
 Additionally, an altitudinally-resolved method for estimating mass balance is show.
 Together, these files are used to apply appropriate raster file geoprocessing and calculations.
 The last two files in this list are used to aid in raster file smoothing/data filtering and in effectively plotting solutions.

-## 1. massBalanceDriver.py
+## 1. main.py
-This is the primary file and driver
+This is the primary file and driver of the MB calculation

 * Initialized glaciers: selecting calculation parameters and defining appropriate raster files
+  - Use glacierDatabase.py to define files for each glacier
+  - GUI on main.py will draw from glacierDatabase.py for glacier files and features
 * Calling methods to manipulate and calculate based on selected glacier
 * Visualization and calculation options are offered throughout to show or check certain files and processes.
 For example:
   - Decisions to show or skip various raster files and calculated values